 The Group recognized provision for plug and abandonment costs amounting to \$2.06 million as at December 31, 2018.
-In 2018, the Group also recognized plug and abandonment costs in consolidated statement of income amounting to \$2.86 million which pertains to actual and estimated costs to plug and abandon wells from Libro, Tara South, and wells from Nido, Matinloc and North Matinloc fields.
+In 2018, the Group also recognized plug and abandonment costs in consolidated statement of income amounting to \$2.86 million which pertains to actual costs to plug and abandon wells from Libro, Tara South and estimated costs to plug and abandon Nido, Matinloc and North Matinloc fields.